 This policy will give clear direction to all stakeholder about expectations and our legal responsibility to safeguard and promote the welfare of all children at our school.
 Our Lady's Catholic College fully recognises the contribution it can make to protect children from harm and to support and promote the welfare of all children who are registered pupils at our school.
 This policy applies to all stakeholders; pupils, staff, parents, governors, volunteers and visitors.
 No single professional can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
 The Children Acts 1989 and 2004, states a child is anyone who has not reached their 18th birthday.
 The commitment to safeguarding and promoting the welfare of children however will extend to all children who visit Our Lady's Catholic College as well as all pupils of school.

+This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
+All staff have been directed to reading and understanding this policy, along with part 1 and annex B of KCSIE 2023.

-Designated Safeguarding Lead Joanne Loxam
+Designated Safeguarding Lead Joanne Loxam j.loxam@olcc.lancs.sch.uk

-Deputy DSL Des Coyle, Louise Baldwin, Holly Brown, Sarah Rowan, Marie Wilkinson, Stuart Seddon, Richard Teasdale
+Deputy DSL Emma Hartley

+e.hartley@olcc.lancs.sch.uk

+Victoria Taylor (Year 7)

+v.taylor@olcc.lancs.sch.uk

+Louise Baldwin (Year 8)

+l.baldwin@olcc.lancs.sch.uk

+Richard Preston (Year 9)

+r.preston@olcc.lancs.sch.uk

+Sarah Rowan (Year 10)

+s.rowan@olcc.lancs.sch.uk

+Richard Teasdale (Year 11)

+r.teasdale@olcc.lancs.sch.uk

+Stuart Seddon (Sixth Form)

+s.seddon@olcc.lancs.sch.uk

 Safeguarding Governor Phil Jones

-Last Updated 1 st September 2021
+Last Updated 1 st September 2023

 Approved by the Governing Body

-Date to Review September 2022
+Date to Review September 2024

-Table of Contents 1 Context & Rationale 18 Extremism & Radicalisation 2 Definition 19 Private Fostering 3 Covid-19 20 Pupils with Family Members in Prison 4 Law and Guidance 21 Peer on Peer Abuse including Sexualised Abuse 5 Roles and Responsibilities 22 Serious Violence 6 Training and Induction 23 Online Safety and Personal Electronic Devices 7 Multi-Agency Working 24 Sexting & Sharing of Indecent Images 8 Early Help 25 Context of Safeguarding Incidents 9 Abuse & Neglect 26 Extra-Curricular Clubs and Activities 10 Domestic Abuse 27 Alternative Provision 11 Homelessness 28 Work Experience 12 Children Missing from 29 Manging Referrals Education 13 Child Criminal Exploitation 30 Concerns about staff and safeguarding practices 14 Child Sexual Exploitation 31 Allegations of Abuse against staff 15 Modern Slavery 32 Safer Recruitment 16 Female Genital Mutilation 33 Single Central Record 17 Forced Marriage 34 Review
+Table of Contents 1 Context & Rationale 19 Extremism & Radicalisation 2 Definition 20 Private Fostering 3 Law and Guidance 21 Pupils with Family Members in Prison 4 Roles and Responsibilities 22 Child-on-Child Abuse including Sexualised Abuse 5 Training and Induction 23 Serious Violence 6 Multi-Agency Working 24 Online Safety 7 Early Help 25 Sharing Nude and Semi-nude images 8 Abuse & Neglect 26 Context of Safeguarding Incidents 9 Domestic Abuse 27 Pupils potentially at greater risk of harm 10 Homelessness 28 Extra Curricular Clubs 11 Children absent from school 29 Alternative Provision 12 Children attending approved educational activity 30 Managing Referrals 13 Child Criminal Exploitation 31 Concerns about staff and safeguarding practices 14 Child Sexual Exploitation 32 Allegations of Abuse against staff 15 Concealed and denied pregnancy 33 Safer Recruitment 16 Modern Slavery 34 Review 17 Female Genital Mutilation 35 Key Contacts, Roles, and Training 18 Forced Marriage